jmzambon/libreoffice-code-highlighter/README.md

   - **Writer**: either in a text frame (preferred option), in a text box, in a table cell or even as plain text
   - **Calc**: either in  cell or in a text box
   - **Impress** and **Draw**: in a text box
-- Select the objetc or the text containing the code snippet.
+- Select the object or the text containing the code snippet.
 - *Format -> Highlight Code*
   - in the dialog: select the language, the style and side parameters if needed
 - Alternatively *Tools -> Highlight Code (previous settings)*